Stratford-upon-Avon Canal: History

 The Stratford-upon-Avon Canal was conceived as part of a network of canals which would allow coal from the Dudley Canal and the Stourbridge Canal to reach Oxford and London, without having to use the Birmingham canals, the management of which was seen as high-handed.
-An Act was passed on 28 March 1793 for the construction of a canal from a junction with the Worcester and Birmingham Canal in Kings Norton to Stratford-upon-Avon.
-The Canal Company was empowered to raise £120,000 by issuing shares and an additional £60,000 if required.
+An act of Parliament, the Stratford-upon-Avon Canal Act 1793 (33 Geo.
+3. c.
+112), was passed on 28 March 1793 for the construction of a canal from a junction with the Worcester and Birmingham Canal in Kings Norton to Stratford-upon-Avon.
+The canal company was empowered to raise £120,000 by issuing shares and an additional £60,000 if required.
 The route would take it close to Warwick and Birmingham Canal at Lapworth, but the act did not include any provision for a direct connection with it, or with the River Avon at Stratford.
-Negotiations started with the Warwick and Birmingham, and to second act was obtained on 19 May 1795, to allow a connecting link to be built, despite rather unfavourable terms imposed on through traffic by the other company.
+Negotiations started with the Warwick and Birmingham, and a second act of Parliament, the Lapworth to Kingswood Canal Act 1795 (35 Geo.
+3. c.
+72) was obtained on 19 May 1795, to allow a connecting link to be built, despite rather unfavourable terms imposed on through traffic by the other company.

 Josiah Clowes was employed as the engineer, and construction began in November 1793, starting at the Kings Norton end.
 He was also working on the Dudley Canal's extension, and another four canal schemes at the same time, and was the first great tunnel engineer.
 He died in December of the following year, but work continued until the main line reached Hockley Heath in May 1796, one mile (1.6 km) short of the first lock at Lapworth.
 At this point, cutting ceased through lack of money, as the capital raised had all been spent.
-The Dudley Canal extension through the Lappal tunnel was opened in early 1798, and with progress being made on the Warwick and Birmingham Canal, the Company obtained a third act of Parliament on 21 June 1799, which allowed it to raise more money, and included a diversion of the route further to the east near Lapworth, so that the length of the connecting link to the Warwick and Birmingham was only about 200 yd.
+The Dudley Canal extension through the Lappal tunnel was opened in early 1798, and with progress being made on the Warwick and Birmingham Canal, the company obtained a third act of Parliament, the Stratford-upon-Avon Canal Act 1799 (39 Geo.
+3. c. lx) on 21 June 1799, which allowed it to raise more money, and included a diversion of the route further to the east near Lapworth, so that the length of the connecting link to the Warwick and Birmingham was only about 200 yd.
 Work restarted in 1799 under a new engineer called Samuel Porter, a former assistant of Clowes.
 He continued as far as Kingswood Junction, which was formally opened on 24 May 1802, after which cutting again ceased.